-This account consists of cash in bank as of December 31, 2021 and 2020.
-Total interest earned from cash and cash equivalent amounted \$49, \$65 and \$345 at average interest rates of 0.01%, 0.02% and 0.15% in 2021, 2020 and 2019, respectively, as disclosed in Note 14.
+Cash in banks earned interest amounting to \$185, \$567 and \$791 in 2021, 2020 and 2019, respectively, at an average rate of 0.00%, 0.01% and 0.10%, respectively, as disclosed in Note 16.

 Cash equivalents are short-term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
 The Company classifies an investment as cash equivalent if that investment has a maturity of three months or less from the date of acquisition.
-As at December 31, 2019, the Company have disposed its cash equivalents.